11 Sep Fighting Counterfeit Products

 Today’s post is by Geraldine Rimmer ([email protected]) who, I’m very pleased to announce, has recently joined us here at Michael Buck IP and who is a specialist trade mark practitioner.
-Angie recently helped a client deal with a person who was systematically copying the client’s product.
+Geraldine recently helped a client deal with a person who was systematically copying the client’s product.

 Imagine the shock you’d experience if you discovered that every aspect of you product’s packaging – the artwork, the product name, your name, the bar code and the place of manufacture – was being copied without your knowledge.